 There are numerous names for papyrus grass.
 What is papyrus?
 It is a plant in the genus Cyperus, which has native to Madagascar.
 Umbrella plant or bulrush are other names for the plant.
-Papyrus plant is suitable for United States Department of Agriculture zones 8 to 10 and requires a full sun location, in shallow water or riparian areas.
+Papyrus plant is suitable for USDA plant hardiness zones 8 to 10 and requires a full sun location, in shallow water or riparian areas.

 How to Grow Papyrus

 The plant is called umbrella plant because it has a grass-like habit with sprays of foliage at the top of the stems.
 These sprays of foliage radiate out like the spokes in an umbrella.
 Papyrus can grow up to 10 feet tall from rhizomes.
 The stems are rigid and triangular and have white pith inside.
 The pith is the source of papyrus paper.
 Papyrus has no frost tolerance and should be moved indoors for the winter.

 Papyrus grass is easy to grow.
 It prefers full sun but can also be raised in partial shade.
 Papyrus is usually planted by rhizomes in moist, fertile soil in pots and then submerged in an aquatic environment.
 It can also be planted directly into 3 feet of muddy substrate to hold the heavy stems upright.

 The plant needs to be kept moist, if not submerged.
 Papyrus seeds do not readily germinate and can take a month or more to sprout.
 Even in their native conditions, the plant does not easily spread by seed.
 Papyrus need little extra care to thrive provided it is kept moist.
 Mulching in zone 8 can help protect the tender roots but the foliage will likely die back in winter.

 Pruning is not necessary except to remove errant or broken stems.
 You can give it a balanced fertilizer in spring to support the growth of the huge stems.